COS UCA Job Catalog

 This position grades the programming assignments in Java, which happen about once every two weeks.
 It involves reading complex code, with the need to understand errors in the running time or memory efficiency of the code.

-• Attend weekly grader meeting (2-3h/assignment) to review the rubric and start grading synchronously.
+• Attend weekly grader meeting (1-2h/assignment) to review the rubric and start grading synchronously.
+As of Spring 2025, this meeting is on Tuesdays 4:30-6pm.

 • Grade late and remaining assignments asynchronously (~2-3h/assignment).